 - Manages pledges and contributions

-CiviCRM is open-source software, but its developers welcome financial support through one-time donations, and memberships and sponsorships starting at £7 a month.
+CiviCRM is a free charity database software.
+Yes, that’s right: it’s completely free.
+But developers welcome financial support through one-time donations, and memberships and sponsorships starting at £7 a month.

 - Modular format tailored to your needs

 thankQ offers tailored packages for marketing, fundraising and membership management.
 And it’s modular, so you only pay for what you need.

 Prices are bespoke, so you’ll need to request a quote tailored for your organisation.

 Microsoft Dynamics CRM is a system originally designed for the commercial sector, but recent updates allow it to be customised to meet the needs of charities and nonprofits.
 Microsoft users will be familiar with the intuitive layout of the CRM software, and programmes such as Outlook and Office 365 are easily integrated to help you streamline workflow processes.